Titus568/SnakesOnaPlane/README.md

 # SnakesOnaPlane
 Some of my basic Python calculator creations.
-I created this read me while waiting for a plane in Vegas.
+I created this while waiting for a plane in Vegas.